cegme/MADden/demo_script_cikm2012.md

 UDF to drive the computation until the stop criterion is met.
 Within each iteration, we use user-deﬁned aggregate functions to parallel the computation of the log-likelihood and gradient vector over all documents.
-At the end of each iteration, the LBFGS optimization is adopted to update the weight vector
+At the end of each iteration, the LBFGS optimization is adopted to update the weight vector.

     set search_path=madlib,madlib;
     select crf_train_data('/home/gpadmin/demo/crf/crf_train_data/trainingdataset');